coin-or/oBB/docs/html/_sources/userguide.txt

 	# Run oBB
 	xs, fxs, tol, itr = obb_rbf_coconut(f, alg, mod, tol=tol)

-Note the use of obb_rbf_coconut and the optional 12hr tolerance setting which runs the algorithm to the absolute tolerance obtained by a serial code in twelve hours (see [CFG2013]_ for details).
-Of course one can also specific a desired tolerance (e.g. 1e-2) as before.
+Note the use of **obb_rbf_coconut** as the calling function and the optional **'12hr'** tolerance setting which runs the algorithm to the absolute tolerance obtained by a serial code in twelve hours (see [CFG2013]_ for details).
 This file is included in oBB as coconut.py, to run it see `Running the Algorithm`_.

 References
 ----------